-- Once the mixture thickens, take off the heat and stir in the vanilla essence.
+- Once the mixture thickens, take off the heat and stir in the vanilla extract.
 Set aside.

 - In a bowl, beat the brown sugar, sugar and butter together.

-- Add the egg and vanilla essence and beat.
+- Add the egg and vanilla extract and beat.

 - Beat in the custard powder, baking soda and flour and mix until all combined.